RyuuXS/Reforestation/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## I couldn't get a reservation at the library.
+They were completely booked.